needle-mirror/com.unity.memoryprofiler/Documentation~/tips-and-troubleshooting.md

 You need to implement `void CollectMetadata(MetaData data)` in which you fill `data` with the information you want.
 You can create multiple classes that inherit from `Unity.MemoryProfiler.MetadataCollect` but their `CollectMetadata` methods have no defined call order.

 If you have a class that inherits from `Unity.MemoryProfiler.MetadataCollect`, it does not generate the default metadata described in __Define snapshot metadata__.
 If you want to keep some or all of the default metadata, go to the file `com.unity.memoryprofiler/Runtime/MetadataInjector.cs` and copy the content you want to keep from `DefaultCollect(MetaData data)` into your implementation.

+## Known Issues

+* The Memory Profiler reports the wrong Total Committed Memory value for Android devices on Unity versions before 2021.1.0a1 or before 2020.2.0b8.
+It reports the total RAM that the device has, not the total amount of RAM used. [(Case 1267773)](https://issuetracker.unity3d.com/product/unity/issues/guid/1267773/)